xumzheng/microsoft-graph-docs/api-reference/v1.0/api/domain-update.md

 Namespace: microsoft.graph

-Update the properties of domain object.
+Update the properties of a domain object.

 > **Important:**
 > Only verified domains can be updated.